More Skin Care Advice

 Orthodox treatment

-This usually consists of anti-histamines, some of which, such as Piriton, can be bought over the counter.
+This usually consists of anti-histamine, some of which, such as Piriton, can be bought over the counter.
 Stronger ones may have to be prescribed.
 If the allergic reaction is very severe occasionally steroids may be prescribed.

 Natural Treatments